XpiritBV/mini-hacks/Version-your-App-in-VSTS-Build/readme.md

 Navigate to your profiles security settings.
 Create a Personal Access Token (PAT).
 This PAT is required to register the agent.
 After registration you can safely revoke this PAT.

-Verify that you have registerd your agent succesfully in VSTS.
+Verify that you have registerd your agent successfully in VSTS.
 It should be visible in the selected pool, the indicator should light up green.

 ### Step 2 - Use Local Agent ###